christiankozalla/nextjs-blog/posts/css-display-property-explained.md

 ## CSS display working example

-Imagine you have some parapgraph with text including several anchors in order to link the user to other pages.
+Imagine you have some paragraph with text including several anchors in order to link the user to other pages.
 You want to fire a CSS animation on hover, to let the user know that's a clickable link.

 [This Article by Danny Guo](https://www.dannyguo.com/blog/animated-multiline-link-underlines-with-css/) covers the topic of underlining multiline text with CSS quite nicely and very in-depth!